devops-collective-inc/how-to-contribute/book_structure.md

 The **images** folder must contain any and all images for the book, including the title_page file that LeanPub uses for the cover image.

-Any attachments (code samples, ZIP files etc) should go into an **attachments** folder under **manuscript**.
+Any attachments (code samples, ZIP files etc) should go into an **attachments** folder under the root (at the same level as **manuscript**, not under it).
 Neither GitHub nor LeanPub will do anything with these; you should provide links to these files in the main GitHub repository.